 Other Welcome Measures

-The FDI Law also provides assurances that profits generated in the UAE from any FDI investment, the proceeds from a liquidation of the investment and funds collected from the settlement of any dispute can be transferred out of the UAE, subject always to existing legislation.
+The FDI Law also provides assurances that profits generated in the UAE from any FDI investment, the proceeds from the liquidation of the investment, and funds collected from the settlement of any dispute can be transferred out of the UAE, subject always to existing legislation.
 This would appear to give comfort and assurance to foreign investors that the UAE’s longstanding friendly investment culture will continue to apply.